code-disaster/steamworks4j/README.md

 If everything is setup correctly, you now only need to run the right `build-[osx|linux|win].[sh|bat]` shell script in the *steamworks4j/build-natives/* folder to compile and link the native libraries on each target platform.

-In case of errors you should be able to open the workspace/project files created by **premake4**, to open them in the respective IDE for troubleshooting.
+In case of errors you should be able to open the workspace/project files created by **premake4** in their respective IDE for troubleshooting.

-## Using the wrapper

-`com.codedisaster.steamworks.test.SteamAPITestApplication` contains some test code which shows basic usage of the Java wrapper.

-## Debugging

-For development you'll need to put a text file *steam_appid.txt*, which just contains the appID of your Steam application, into the working directory of your application.